msourav7/devIn-frontend/README.md

    - Added showActions to remove the "Intrested" & "Ignore" buttons from edit profile
    - Added password toggle ,
    - Chat delete functionalied via cron to delete chat in certain time period
+   - Added image to the chat , added battery percentage in the login page

 Body